-tomatically make connections in your design nfiguration options on the right. n by checking the boxes of the blocks to connect.
-Select a block on the left to display its Q ¥ ≑ Description ✓ All Automation (1 out of 1 selected) ✓ ♥ processing_system7_0 Description This option sets the board preset on the Processing System.
-All current properties will be overwritten by the board preset.
+by checking the boxes of the blocks to connect.
+Select a block on the left to display its 1 Description This option sets the board preset on the Processing System.
+All current properti will be overwritten by the board preset.
 This action cannot be undone.
-Zynq7 block automation applies current board preset and generates external connections for FIXED_IO, Trigger and DDR interfaces.
-NOTE: Apply Board Preset will discard existing IP configuration - please uncheck this box, if you wish to retain previous configuration.
-Instance: /processing_system7_0 this box, if you wish to retain previous configuration. this box, if you wish to retain previous configuration.
-Instance: /processing_system7_0 Options Make Interface External: FIXED_IO, DDR this box, if you wish to retain previous configuration.
-Instance: /processing_system7_0 Options
+Zynq7 bloc automation applies current board preset and generates external connections for FIXED_IO, Trigger and DDR interfaces.
+NOTE: Apply Board Preset will discard existing IP configuration - please unchect this box, if you wish to retain previous configuration.
+Instance: /processing_system7_0 Options ck r Make Interface External: FIXED_IO, DDR Cross T rigger Out: Disable ~ This option sets the board preset on the Processing System.
+All current propertiveling the overwritten by the board preset.
+This action cannot be undone.
+Zynq7 bloautomation applies current board preset and generates external connections for FIXED_IO, Trigger and DDR interfaces.
+NOTE: Apply Board Preset will discard existing IP configuration - please unchect this box, if you wish to retain previous configuration.
+Instance: /processing_system7_0 Options Make Interface External: FIXED_IO, DDR Apply Board Preset: Qross Trigger In: Disable